 SPR tip: On important topics, check the sources yourself.

 SPR tip: Support high-quality, independent journalism within the scope of your means.

 To avoid getting tracked and profiled while browsing, use an ad and tracking blocker on all devices.
 Disable it only on websites that you want to support by letting them display ads.

-The search results and search suggestions of Google are heavily manipulated.
-Therefore, replace Google with an alternative search engine on all devices (including mobiles).
+The search results and search suggestions of Google Search are heavily manipulated.
+Therefore, replace Google Search with an alternative search engine on all devices (including mobiles).

-Search engines that use their own search index include Microsoft Bing, Russian Yandex, British Mojeek, American Brave Search, and Chinese Petal Search (Huawei).
-Most other search engines (including DuckDuckGo and Qwant) rely on results provided by Microsoft Bing.
+Search engines that use their own search index include Microsoft Bing, British Mojeek, American Brave Search, Russian Yandex, and Chinese Petal Search (Huawei).
+Most other search engines – including DuckDuckGo, Yahoo and Qwant – rely on results provided by Microsoft Bing.